2013 Ford C-Max Energi

 - "Ford has done an admirable job with the interior of the C-Max Energi.
 The mostly leather cabin with its gleaming metal accents give it an upscale atmosphere." -- Mashable

 The 2013 Ford C-Max Energi seats five people in two rows of seats.
-Most reviewers agree that the seats in both rows are comfortable, with plenty of space, even for transporting adults.
+Most reviewers agree that the seats in both rows are comfortable and spacious.

 - "The front seat was more than ample for my broad body.
 I found backseat comfort and leg-room perfectly adequate for myself, and got no complaints from two 11-year olds." - AOL Autos